intel/intel-extension-for-tensorflow/v1.2.0/_sources/examples/train_bert/README.md.txt

 ## Introduction

-Intel® Extension for TensorFlow* is compatable with stock Tensorflow*.
+Intel® Extension for TensorFlow* is compatible with stock TensorFlow*.
-This example uses the tutorial from tensorflow.org [Classify text with BERT](https://www.tensorflow.org/text/tutorials/classify_text_with_bert) to show training on BERT model without change original code.
+This example uses the tutorial from tensorflow.org [Classify text with BERT](https://www.tensorflow.org/text/tutorials/classify_text_with_bert) to show training on BERT model without changing the original code.

-Install the Intel® Extension for TensorFlow* in legacy running envrionment, Tensorflow will execute the training on Intel CPU and GPU.
+Installing the Intel® Extension for TensorFlow* in legacy running environment, TensorFlow will execute the training on Intel CPU and GPU.

 **No need any code change**